innonymous/compose/README.md

 ## Quick start

-We alreay pushed Innonymous to production: https://innonymous.tk/
+We alreay pushed Innonymous to production: https://innonymous.tk/ **(We DO NOT accept any responsibility for the content of the site.
+Anyone and anything can write)**

 However you can start your own version of Innonymous!
 It is as easy as 1-2-3: